centarro/commerce-docs/docs/v1/developer-guide/core-architecture.md

 <li>display_title - the title to display on forms where the payment method is selected and may include HTML for methods that require images and special descriptions; defaults to the title</li>
 <li>short_title - an abbreviated title that may simply include the payment provider’s name as it makes sense to the customer (i.e. you would display PayPal, not PayPal WPS to a customer); also defaults to the title</li>
 <li>description - a translatable description of the payment method, including the nature of the payment and the payment gateway that actually captures the payment</li>
-<li>active - TRUE of FALSE indicating whether or not the default payment method rule configuration for this payment method should be enabled by default</li>
+<li>active - TRUE of FALSE indicating whether the default payment method rule configuration for this payment method should be enabled by default</li>
-<li>terminal - TRUE or FALSE indicating whether or not payments can be processed via this payment method through the administrative payment terminal on an order’s Payment tab</li>
+<li>terminal - TRUE or FALSE indicating whether payments can be processed via this payment method through the administrative payment terminal on an order’s Payment tab</li>
-<li>offsite - TRUE or FALSE indicating whether or not the customer must be redirected offsite to put in their payment information; used specifically by the Off-site payment redirect checkout pane</li>
+<li>offsite - TRUE or FALSE indicating whether the customer must be redirected offsite to put in their payment information; used specifically by the Off-site payment redirect checkout pane</li>
-<li>offsite_autoredirect - TRUE or FALSE indicating whether or not the customer should be automatically redirected to an offsite payment site on the payment step of checkout</li>
+<li>offsite_autoredirect - TRUE or FALSE indicating whether the customer should be automatically redirected to an offsite payment site on the payment step of checkout</li>
 <li>callbacks - an array of callback function names for the various types of callback required for all the payment method operations, arguments per callback in parentheses:
 <ul>
 <li>settings_form - ($settings = NULL) - returns form elements for the payment method’s settings form included as part of the payment method’s enabling action in Rules</li>
 <li>submit_form - ($payment_method, $pane_values, $checkout_pane, $order) - returns form elements to collect details from the customer required to process the payment</li>
-<li>submit_form_validate - ($payment_method, $pane_form, $pane_values, $order, $form_parents = array()) - validates data inputted via the payment details form elements and returns TRUE or FALSE indicating whether or not all the data passed validation</li>
+<li>submit_form_validate - ($payment_method, $pane_form, $pane_values, $order, $form_parents = array()) - validates data inputted via the payment details form elements and returns TRUE or FALSE indicating whether all the data passed validation</li>
 <li>submit_form_submit - ($payment_method, $pane_form, $pane_values, $order, $charge) - processes payment as necessary using data inputted via the payment details form elements on the form, resulting in the creation of a payment transaction</li>
 <li>redirect_form - ($form, &$form_state, $order, $payment_method) - returns form elements that should be submitted to the redirected payment service; because of the array merge that happens upon return, the service’s URL that should receive the POST variables should be set in the #action property of the returned form array</li>
-<li>redirect_form_validate - ($order, $payment_method) - upon return from a redirected payment service, this callback provides the payment method an opportunity to validate any returned data before proceeding to checkout completion; should return TRUE or FALSE indicating whether or not the customer should proceed to checkout completion or go back a step in the checkout process from the payment page</li>
+<li>redirect_form_validate - ($order, $payment_method) - upon return from a redirected payment service, this callback provides the payment method an opportunity to validate any returned data before proceeding to checkout completion; should return TRUE or FALSE indicating whether the customer should proceed to checkout completion or go back a step in the checkout process from the payment page</li>
 <li>redirect_form_submit - ($order, $payment_method) - upon return from a redirected payment service, this callback provides the payment method an opportunity to perform any submission functions necessary before the customer is redirected to checkout completion</li>
 </ul></li>
 <li>file - the filepath of an include file relative to the method's module containing the callback functions for this method, allowing modules to store payment method code in include files that only get loaded when necessary (like the menu item file property)</li>